mwood23/wave-snippets/README.md

-Weird functions directory due to: https://github.com/firebase/firebase-tools/issues/653
+Weird functions directory due to: https://github.com/firebase/firebase-tools/issues/653.
+Need to publish the shared module to fix this right.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).